William Wright (businessman): Death

+Wright died at his home in Gracehill, Ballymena, in the early hours of 24 July 2022, aged 94.

 Honours

 Wright was appointed an Officer of the Order of the British Empire (OBE) in the 2001 Birthday Honours for services to Industry and the community.
 He was promoted to Commander of this Order (CBE) in the 2011 Birthday Honours for services to the Bus Industry.
 Wright was then knighted in the 2018 New Year Honours for services to the economy and the bus industry.
 He was awarded the Freedom of the Borough of Mid and East Antrim in Northern Ireland on 18 January 2019.